 on the tab of the third worksheet.

 This is the start of the formula.
-It's now necessary to select the needed cells in the formula.
+It's now necessary to select the needed cells

 on the tab of the first worksheet (Sheet1).